Shish taouk

-Shish taouk or shish tawook (شيش طاووق; tavuk şiş) is a traditional marinated chicken shish kebab of Ottoman cuisine that later became part of Middle Eastern cuisine.
-It is widely eaten in the Middle East and Caucasus.
-A similar dish in Persian cuisine is the traditional jujeh kabab.
-It is also served in kebab houses in many cities around the world.
+Shish taouk or shish tawook (شيش طاووق; tavuk şiş) is a marinated chicken shish kebab of Turkish, Armenian and Arab cuisine that has become part of broader Middle Eastern and Caucasian cuisine.
+Shish taouk is served in many kebab houses.

 Etymology

 Shish (شيش) in Syrian-Arabic dialects or şiş in Turkish means skewer.
-Some scholars assert that it is itself a Persian loanword from sikh, others say that it comes from the root "sı" in old Turkish meaning "to cut".
+The word sish comes from the Turkish word şiş.

+It evolved from the Old Turkish word sış, meaning "pointed stick".
 It has been adopted in Egyptian Arabic, Lebanese-Arabic and Syrian-Arabic dialects.
 Tavuk (طاووق, /tr/) comes from old Turkic takagu and means chicken.

 Preparation

 The dish consists of cubes of chicken that are marinated, then skewered and grilled.
 Common marinades are based upon yogurt and lemon juice or tomato puree, though there are other variations.

 Methods of serving

 The dish is eaten either as a sandwich or on a platter with vegetables, sometimes with rice or French fries.
 The Turkish cuisine version is generally served with rice, yogurt, cucumber salad and skewer-grilled vegetables.
 The Syrian and Lebanese version is usually served with toum (a garlic paste sauce), hummus and tabbouleh.
 The sandwich version comes generally in a flatbread or as a dürüm, and frequently accompanied by lettuce, tomatoes, and pickled turnips.